Christopher Bruun: Biography

 He supported the Liberal Party, later the Moderate Liberal Party, but did not fit in here, neither with Johan Sverdrup's constitutional policies nor the Lars Oftedal and Western Norway- dominated Moderate Liberal Party.
 From 1884 to 1888, during a most turbulent period in Norwegian political history, Bruun issued the periodical For frisindet Christendom.
 In 1893 he co-founded the periodical For kirke og kultur, and co-edited it until 1908.
 In 1905 he chose not to support the radical constitutional policies that led to the dissolution of the union between Norway and Sweden.
 His periodical refused to print his views on the union dissolution.
 A pamphlet was printed in Denmark and smuggled to Norway.
 This contributed to him being removed from For kirke og kultur in 1908.

 Personal life

 In 1872 Christopher Bruun married Kari Skard (1851-1924).
 Her parents were Ole Torsteinson Skard (1804-1886) and Mari Johannesdotter Lånke (1814-1894).
 She had eight siblings including brothers, Johannes Skar (1837–1914) and Matias Skard (1846–1927).

 Christopher and Kari Bruun were the parents of eight children.
 Five died of tuberculosis at a young age.
 Their daughter Margit Bruun (1875–1958) married Klaus Sletten (1877–1946) in 1905 and was the mother of Vegard Sletten.
-Bruun retired as vicar in 1918, and retreated to Østre Gausdal where he died on his farm in July 1920.
+Bruun retired as vicar in 1918, and retreated to Østre Gausdal Municipality where he died on his farm in July 1920.
 His wife died in May 1924.
 They were buried in the family grave at Vår Frelsers gravlund in Oslo.